aiven/devportal/docs/tutorials/anomaly-detection.rst

         id3(Postgresql table: thresholds)-- threshold -->id2(Flink application: cpu_agg_comparison);
         id2-- over threshold -->id4(Slack notification);

-To complete the example, you need to:
+You can complete the section with the following steps:

 * Create a new Aiven for Apache Flink application
 * Create a source table to read the aggregated metrics data from your Apache Kafka® topic